Solving Oversized Pumping Problems

 Printer Friendly (PDF)

 Look at the example again.
-The engineer specified an ITT Bell and Gossett VSX-VSC-8X10X13.5A double suction pump in a closed chilled water system.
+The engineer specified Xylem Bell and Gossett VSX-VSC-8X10X13.5A double suction pump in a closed chilled water system.
 The capacity is 3500 GPM at 140 ft head.
 The balancing contractor reads the pump out after a proportional balance and finds the operation point to be 4300 GPM at 120 ft.
 This means the pump is oversized.
 We reduced the speed to 1450 RPM maximum or trimmed the impeller to 10.75” to provide the correct operating point of 3500 GPM at 80 feet.

 Often times in older systems and occasionally today, someone throttles the discharge valve rather than trim the impeller.
 It gets us back to the design condition of 3500 GPM at 140 feet and it is relatively easy to do.
 However, when we do this, we waste energy.